-- 1. The 2011 Series A Bonds constitute valid and binding limited obligations of the Authority as provided in the Indenture, and are entitled to the benefits of the Indenture.
-The 2011 Series A Bonds are payable from 1976 Sales Tax Revenues and the pledge of certain amounts held by the Trustee under the Indenture. - 2.
-The Indenture has been duly and validly authorized, executed and delivered by the Authority and, assuming the enforceability thereof against the Trustee, constitutes the legally valid and binding obligation of the Authority, enforceable against the Authority in accordance with its terms.
-The Indenture creates a valid pledge, to secure the payment of principal of and interest on the 2011 Series A Bonds, of the 1976 Sales Tax Revenues and other amounts held by the Trustee in certain funds and accounts established pursuant to the Indenture, subject to the provisions of the Indenture permitting the application thereof for other purposes and on the terms and conditions set forth therein. - 3.
-Under existing statutes, regulations, rulings and court decisions, and, assuming compliance with the covenants mentioned below, interest on the 2011 Series A Bonds is excluded pursuant to section 103(a) of the Internal Revenue Code of 1986 (the "Code") from the gross income of the owners thereof for federal income tax purposes.
+1. The 2011 Series A Bonds constitute valid and binding limited obligations of the Authority as provided in the Indenture, and are entitled to the benefits of the Indenture.
+The 2011 Series A Bonds are payable from 1976 Sales Tax Revenues and the pledge of certain amounts held by the Trustee under the Indenture.

+2. The Indenture has been duly and validly authorized, executed and delivered by the Authority and, assuming the enforceability thereof against the Trustee, constitutes the legally valid and binding obligation of the Authority, enforceable against the Authority in accordance with its terms.
+The Indenture creates a valid pledge, to secure the payment of principal of and interest on the 2011 Series A Bonds, of the 1976 Sales Tax Revenues and other amounts held by the Trustee in certain funds and accounts established pursuant to the Indenture, subject to the provisions of the Indenture permitting the application thereof for other purposes and on the terms and conditions set forth therein.

+3. Under existing statutes, regulations, rulings and court decisions, and, assuming compliance with the covenants mentioned below, interest on the 2011 Series A Bonds is excluded pursuant to section 103(a) of the Internal Revenue Code of 1986 (the "Code") from the gross income of the owners thereof for federal income tax purposes.
 We are further of the opinion that under existing statutes, regulations, rulings and court decisions, the 2011 Series A Bonds are not "specified private activity bonds" within the meaning of section 57(a)(5) of the Code and, therefore, interest on the 2011 Series A Bonds will not be treated as an item of tax preference for purposes of computing the alternative minimum tax imposed by section 55 of the Code.
 Receipt or accrual of interest on 2011 Series A Bonds owned by a corporation may affect the computation of the alternative minimum taxable income of that corporation.
-A corporation's alternative minimum taxable income is the basis on which the alternative minimum tax imposed by section 55 of the Code will be computed.
-We are further of the opinion that interest on the 2011 Series A Bonds is exempt from personal income taxes of the State of California under present state law.
+A corporation's alternative minimum taxable income is the basis on which the alternative minimum tax imposed by section 55 of the 2011 Series A Bonds is exempt from personal income taxes of the State of California under present state law.

 Pursuant to the Indenture and in the Tax Certificate Pertaining to Arbitrage and Other Matters under Sections 103 and 141-150 of the Internal Revenue Code of 1986, to be delivered by Authority in connection with the issuance of the 2011 Series A Bonds, the Authority will make representations relevant to the determination of, and will make certain covenants regarding or affecting, the exclusion of interest on the 2011 Series A Bonds from the gross income of the owners thereof for federal income tax purposes.
 In reaching its opinions described in the immediately preceding paragraphs, we have assumed the accuracy of such representations and the present and future compliance by the Authority with such covenants.
 Further, except as stated above, we express no opinion as to any federal or state tax consequences of the receipt of interest on, or the ownership or disposition of, the 2011 Series A Bonds.
-Furthermore, we express no opinion as to any federal, state or local tax law consequences with respect to the 2011 Series A Bonds, or the interest thereon, if any action is taken with respect to the 2011 Series A Bonds or the proceeds thereof predicated or permitted upon the advice or approval of other counsel.
+Furthermore, we express no opinion as to any federal tax law consequences with respect to the 2011 Series A Bonds or the proceeds thereof predicated or permitted upon the advice or approval of other counsel.